donghankim/DataStructure-with-C/README.md

     return 0;
 }
 ````
 Because our node struct recieves a void pointer, we can allow our linked list to accept nodes with different data types.
 This is called generic coding.
+The code in the linked list folder contains a seperate C file that has the ADT implementation of a linked list.

+## Stacks
+tba...